ahnineamine/Directions-API-App/README.md

 * Returns the haversine distance between the from and to coordinates in a json format

 ### Frontend
-A screen that consists of input fields for the two points (to and from) and a map (google maps, leaflet, etc.) and an output label.
-Clicking to two points on the map in sequence should also set them as ```to``` and ```from``` coordinates, respectively.
-When two points are input, the application should call both REST services and display the results: The polyline from getGoogleDirections should be drawn on the map, and the two distances should be displayed in a text box.
+A screen that consists of input fields for the two points (to and from) and a Google map and an output text area.
+Clicking two points on the map in sequence should also set them as ```to``` and ```from``` coordinates, respectively.
+When two points are input, the application calls both REST services and display the results: The polyline from getGoogleDirections is drawn on the map, and the two distances are displayed in a text area.

 ## How to
 Running the ```Application.java``` will launch the application, rendering it accessible via port 9000.